Telegram Stars Withdrawal: How to Cash Out

 Cash Out vs. Spend on Ads: Which Pays More?

 Spending earned Stars on Telegram Ads beats cashing them out at most creator scales.
-Telegram offers a 30% ad credit bonus when you pay for ads with Stars, meaning 1,000 earned Stars buys you $19 worth of ad reach instead of $13 in cash.
-Cashing out makes more sense when you need the liquidity or when TON prices are rising fast.
+Telegram offers a 30% ad credit bonus when you pay for ads with Stars, meaning 1,000 Stars buys $19 in ad reach instead of $13 in cash.
+Cash out when you need immediate liquidity or when TON is trading significantly above its recent average.

 Split comparison: golden coins for cash-out versus upward bar chart for ad investment growth — Stars strategy decision